Does Your Dental Website Perform?

-We’re not saying that a beautiful website is an instant ticket to success, but it’s definitely one of the most important parts of an effective dental marketing strategy.
+We’re not saying that a beautiful dental website design is an instant ticket to success, but after writing and designing hundreds of custom websites, we can definitively tell you that it’s one of the most important parts of an effective dental marketing strategy.

 How good is your website?
 Is it solid enough to be the foundation for your marketing?
-The Complete Guide to Building a High Performing Dental Website will help you evaluate your current site and show you the steps you can take to make your website a real business-generating machine.
+The Complete Guide to Building a High Performing Dental Website will help you evaluate your current site and show you the steps you can take to make your dental office website a real business-generating machine.

-Whether you’re a relatively new practice that started out with one of those rented “template” dental websites to save money, or an established practice with a site that “used to be” state-of-the-art, you should carefully consider whether your current website is helping your marketing or hurting it.
+Whether you’re a relatively new practice that started out with one of those rented “template” dental office websites to save money, or an established practice with a site that “used to be” state-of-the-art, you should carefully consider whether your current website is helping your marketing or hurting it.
 There are several tell-tale signs that can help you decide.

 Your site looks outdated

-Really good web design is timeless (to an extent).
-Sometimes web designers follow the latest design fads, which look great at the time, but can become outdated relatively quickly.
+Really good dental web design is timeless (to an extent).
+Sometimes designers follow the latest design fads, which look great at the time, but can become outdated relatively quickly.
+A great example is your dental website banner.
+Sliders used to be incredibly popular, then video banners were hot, and now it’s back to a static image to make sure your site loads quickly.
 If your website is the equivalent of a home with wood paneling and shag carpets, it’s probably time for a remodel.

 Your dental website takes FOREVER to load

-Slow dental websites can be a result of limited hosting speeds, but the problem is more likely the way the website is built and coded.
+Slow sites can be a result of limited hosting speeds, but the problem is more likely the way the website is built and coded.
 You could try to diagnose and patch the problem(s), but the underlying cause is often widespread, so you may be better off starting from scratch.

 You aren’t getting enough new patients